Firefighters gather at the site of an Israeli airstrike in Beirut, Lebanon on Wednesday.Hussein Malla/The Associated Press

 How Pakistan came to play peacemaker in Iran

-Hezbollah has not confirmed if it will abide by the ceasefire, though the group has said it was open to giving mediators a chance to secure an agreement.
+Hezbollah has not confirmed if it will abide by the ceasefire, although the group has said it was open to giving mediators a chance to secure an agreement.
 An official, speaking on condition of anonymity because he was not authorized to comment publicly, said the group would not stop firing at Israel unless Israel agreed to do the same.

 A man walks past an anti-U.S. and anti-Israel mural in Tehran.ATTA KENARE/AFP/Getty Images

 Iranian attacks and threats deterred many commercial ships from using the strait, through which 20 per cent of all traded oil and natural gas passes in peacetime.
-That roiled the world economy and raised the pressure on Trump both at home and abroad to find a way out of the standoff.
+That roiled the world economy and raised the pressure on Mr. Trump both at home and abroad to find a way out of the standoff.

 The ceasefire may formalize a system of charging fees in the strait that Iran instituted – and give it a new source of revenue.

-That would upend decades of precedent treating the strait as an international waterway that was free to transit and will likely not be acceptable to the Gulf Arab states, which also need to rebuild after repeated Iranian attacks targeting their oil fields.
+That would upend decades of precedent treating the strait as an international waterway that was free to transit.
+Such a shift would likely be unacceptable to the Gulf Arab states, which also need to rebuild after repeated Iranian attacks targeting their oil fields.

 Analysis: The U.S.-Iran ceasefire, full of uncertainty, brings relief to both sides